docutils/docutils/sandbox/manpage-writer/README.txt

 From the groff-manual at gnu.org
 --------------------------------

+5.1.6 Input Conventions

+Since gtroff does filling automatically, it is traditional in groff not to try and type things in as nicely formatted paragraphs.

+: this conflicts with reST because a reST-document is nicely formatted WYSIWYH.

+These are some conventions commonly used when typing gtroff text:

+* Break lines after punctuation, particularly at the end of a sentence and in other logical places.
+Keep separate phrases on lines by themselves, as entire phrases are often added or deleted when editing.

+* Try to keep lines less than 40–60 characters, to allow space for inserting more text.

+* Do not try to do any formatting in a WYSIWYG manner (i.e., don’t try using spaces to get proper indentation).

 5.1.3 Sentences

 Although it is often debated, some typesetting rules say there should be